jmartsch/processwire-modules-manager2/README.md

 * Modern UIKit design (therefore only works with AdminThemeUikit)
 * Caches the module list from modules.processwire.com directory locally.

+## Repository Archive Notice

+I have decided to archive the repository due to a lack of interest in its maintenance and development.
+Additionally, there is a potential security vulnerability in the current version of the Axios library being used, which further prompted this decision.

 ## BETA software

 Use this module at your own risk.
 I am not responsible for any damage or unexpected behaviour.